Shorties

 With a Premium Subscription, you can take episode quizzes to challenge your comprehension skills and track your progress!

-comboiotrain a encomendaorder, package a esquinacorner estaçãostation Estação de correiosPost office o problemaproblem TranstornoInconvenience o trocochange viagemtrip, journey
+o comboiotrain a encomendaorder, package a esquinacorner estaçãostation Estação de correiosPost office o problemaproblem TranstornoInconvenience o trocochange money a viagemtrip, journey

 Premium Feature: Smart Review